-I’d always been a normal steel, conventional plane kind of chap before building benches, but as I touched on last time, hand tools can moan and groan a bit at certain woods, and I was building with a lot of kiln dried ash.
+I’d always been a normal steel, conventional plane kind of chap before building workbenches, but hand tools can moan and groan a bit at certain woods and I was building workbenches with a lot of kiln dried ash.

-A few specialist tools made a huge difference, and the bevel up plane was perfect for all that thick end grain work.
+A few specialist tools made a huge difference, and my Veritas bevel up plane was perfect for all that thick end grain work.

 The Attraction Of A Bevel Up Plane

 That’s my particular love for these bevel up planes – they’re excellent for the low angle stuff.